Upcoming meetings: June 5 and July 3 (all meetings are at the Griggs Hunter Ed room @ 7pm)

 The 2014 club calendar is up on the website.
 As always, it may be updated as new things come up, but we hope these changes will be minimal.
 Be sure to take a look at the calendar before you head out to the range, and pay special attention to which events allow general shooting while the event is going on.
 We don’t want you to waste your time or fuel driving out to the range if you won’t be able to shoot.

-MATCH REPORTS: The March 29th Bench Rest match had 11 shooters.
+Bench Rest: No report.
 The next one is scheduled for April 26th.
-The March 15th Highpower Sporting Rifle match had 10 shooters.
-The next match is April 19th.
-The Civilian Marksmanship Program will meet on May 5th for it’s next match.
+The April Highpower Sporting Rifle match had 7 shooters.
+The next match is May 17.
+The Civilian Marksmanship Program had 8 shooters.
 Check the club calendar for details.
 New shooters are always welcome at any of our matches, and many of the regulars at any of the matches are more than willing to offer advice, loan out equipment, or answer any questions you might have.
 If you are interested in any of our match disciplines, there is a brief description of each one on the club website, along with some links to various governing bodies for each discipline.
 If you want some more info, come out to a match, spectators are always welcome, or send an email to the contact us link on the club website, and we will put you in touch with one of our regular match shooters who can answer questions & help you get started.

 Due to popular interest, we have added a second discipline/division to the Civilian Marksmanship Program (CMP) matches.
 Now, in addition to the CMP service rifle match, which is open to any iron sight service rifle issued by any military in the world (or the civilian equivalent of that rifle) we will be adding the NRA Highpower any rifle any sight division.
 NRA Any/Any is fired on the same targets as CMP, with the same basic rules, the only difference is as the name implies, it’s open to any rifle you want to bring, no matter the sight system.
 We are just shooting for bragging rights anyway, but splitting into 2 divisions will hopefully increase interest in this already popular discipline, and since both divisions are shot on the same targets & under the same rules, it’s really a no-brainer.
 So if you have a space gun or a 700 match rifle or grandpa’s old .30-30, bring it out and have some fun!
 We shoot the national match 80 round course of fire, plus sighters, in standing, sitting, & prone positions.
 Entry fee is only $5.